• Call Now: 1 888-240-2663

 Select How to Secure the Release of a Relative from Immigration Detention Through Bond How to Secure the Release of a Relative from Immigration Detention Through Bond

-How to Securing a relative’s release from immigration detention through bond can be complex and stressful.
-A crucial part of this process is paying a bond, which allows the detainee to be released while their case is pending.
+Securing a loved one’s release from immigration detention through bond can be challenging and stressful.
+A key part of this process involves paying a bond, allowing the individual to be released from custody while their case proceeds.
+Here’s a breakdown of the essential information and steps in the immigration bond process.

 What is an Immigration Bond?

-1. Delivery Bond (I-352): This bond allows the detainee to be released from custody while they await their court hearing.
-The individual promises to attend all court proceedings by posting a delivery bond.
+1. Delivery Bond (I-352): This bond enables the detainee to be released from custody while they await their court hearing.
+The individual agrees to attend all court proceedings by posting a delivery bond.

-2. Voluntary Departure Bond: This bond allows a detained person to leave the U.S. voluntarily rather than being forcibly removed.
-The bond amount will be refunded if the individual departs the U.S. within the agreed time frame.
+2. Voluntary Departure Bond: This bond permits the detainee to leave the U.S. voluntarily within an agreed timeframe rather than being forcibly removed.
+The bond amount is refunded if the individual departs the U.S. as agreed.

 Who Qualifies for an Immigration Bond?

-1. Nature of the Offense: If the detainee has been convicted of serious crimes such as aggravated felonies, they may be considered a flight risk or a danger to the community, making them ineligible for bond.
+• Nature of the Offense: Individuals convicted of serious crimes, such as aggravated felonies, may be deemed a flight risk or a danger to the community, making them ineligible for bond.

-2. Immigration Status: Individuals facing specific deportation orders, such as those with final removal orders, are often ineligible for release on bond.
+• Immigration Status: People facing specific deportation orders, such as those with final removal orders, are often not eligible for bond.

-2. Criminal History: A record of prior convictions or ongoing criminal cases can increase the bond amount or result in bond denial.
+• Criminal History: A history of convictions or ongoing criminal cases can increase the bond amount or result in bond denial.

-3. Financial Ability: The court considers the detainee’s economic status.
-The minimum amount for a delivery bond is typically $1,500, but it can reach upwards of $20,000 depending on the case specifics.
+• Financial Ability: The judge may consider the detainee’s economic situation.
+Minimum bond amounts for a delivery bond typically start at $1,500 but can exceed $20,000 based on case specifics.

 The Immigration Bond Hearing

-After an individual is detained by Immigration and Customs Enforcement (ICE), they will have the opportunity for a bond hearing before an immigration judge.
-At this hearing, the judge will evaluate whether the detainee qualifies for release on bond and set the amount if applicable.
-Community ties, employment, and family situations are crucial in the judge’s decision.
+After being detained by Immigration and Customs Enforcement (ICE), the detainee may have a bond hearing before an immigration judge.
+The judge will evaluate eligibility for release on bond and set an amount, if applicable.
+Community ties, employment, and family circumstances are key factors in the judge’s decision.

-2. Document Submission: The detainee (or their attorney) should provide documentation demonstrating they are not a flight risk or a danger to the community.
-This may include proof of employment, letters of support from family and community members, and records showing a clean criminal history.
+1. Document Submission: The detainee or their attorney should present documentation showing they are not a flight risk or a danger to the community.
+This could include proof of employment, support letters, and a clean criminal history.

-3. Judge’s Decision: The judge will approve or deny the bond based on the evidence.
-The bond amount will be set if approved, and the detainee can be released upon payment.
+2. Judge’s Decision: The judge will decide whether to approve or deny the bond based on the evidence provided.
+If approved, the detainee can be released once the bond is paid.

 How to Pay the Immigration Bond